A Eudoxian study of discriminant curves associated to normal surface singularities: The Eudoxian strategy

-The previous text was written at a time when there was no convenient way to define a {\em ratio} of two magnitudes of the same kind (two lengths, two areas, two volumes, etc.) as a {\em number}.
-In modern terms, its message is that even without defining a ratio as a number, it is possible to define {\em proportionality}.
-That is, it is possible to define when two pairs $(M_1, M_2)$ and $(M_3, M_4)$ of magnitudes, each of the same kind (but possibly of different kinds between the pairs) {\em have the same ratio}.
-Namely, one says that $(M_1, M_2)$ and $(M_3, M_4)$ {\em are in the same ratio} if for every $a,b \in \Z_{>0}$ and every $\boxed{\bowtie} \ \in \{=, <, >\}$, one has:
+In Euclid's \cite[Book $V$]{Euc} is explained a theory of {\em proportionality} without passing through a definition of {\em ratio} of two magnitudes of the same kind (two lengths, two areas, two volumes, etc.) as a {\em number}.
+The core idea is that it is possible to decide when two pairs $(M_1, M_2)$ and $(M_3, M_4)$ of magnitudes, each of the same kind (but possibly of different kinds between the pairs, for instance two lengths and two areas) {\em are in the same ratio}.
+Namely, this is the case if for every $a,b \in \Z_{>0}$ and every $\boxed{\bowtie} \ \in \{=, <, >\}$, one has:

-This approach to the theory of proportions is classically attributed to Eudoxus.
-Menn gave in \cite[Page 188]{M 18} explanations about this attribution:
+This approach to the theory of proportions is classically attributed to Eudoxus (see Menn \cite[Page 188]{M 18} for a discussion of this attribution).

-\begin{quote} {\em One clue comes in the scholia to Book V saying that ``some say that this book is the discovery of Eudoxus, the teacher of Plato'' (Book V, scholium 1, lines 7-8) and that ``this book is said to belong to Eudoxus of Cnidus, the mathematician who lived in the time of Plato, but nonetheless it is ascribed to Euclid, and not by a false ascription: for nothing prevents it from belonging to someone else as far as discovery goes, but as far as the ordering [...] of these things [...], everyone agrees that it belongs to Euclid'' (scholium 3, lines 1-7). [...]
-The scholia I have just cited, of unknown authorship, date and reliability, are the only evidence connecting Elements V with Eudoxus [...]: the popular assumption that Euclid’s theory of proportion can be straightforwardly credited to Eudoxus rests on very little.} \end{quote}

 Several authors studied the relation between this approach and Dedekind's theory of {\em cuts} of $\Q$ or $\Q_{>0}$ (see Gardies \cite{G 84} and Corry \cite{C 94}).
 The main idea of this relation is that a pair $(M_1, M_2)$ of magnitudes of the same kind partitions the set $\Z_{>0}^2$ into the three subsets $ \{ (a,b); \ (b M_1 \bowtie a M_2)\}$ for $\bowtie$ varying in $\{=, <, >\}$, and that by looking at the sets of quotients $a/b$ corresponding to each subset one defines a cut of $\Q_{>0}$.

 In order to define either proportionality of two pairs of magnitudes or the cut associated to one pair it is important that the two magnitudes of each pair under consideration belong to a set on which are defined both {\em an action of the semiring $(\Z_{> 0}, +, \cdot)$} (which allows to take positive integer multiples of magnitudes) and {\em a total order} (which allows to compare two magnitudes).